Tupperbox/TupperboxLegacy/README.md

 # Installation
 This bot runs off of Node.js.
 You can download it from https://nodejs.org/en/download/

 Once node is installed, run `npm install` from the bot directory to install the bot's dependencies.
-If the dependencies all install successfully (note: you may have to run `npm -g install windows-build-tools` first if on Windows) then you can now run the bot by running `node bot`.
+If the dependencies all install successfully (note: you may have to run `npm -g install windows-build-tools` first if on Windows) then you can now run the bot by running `node index`.

 Additionally, the bot now requires PostgreSQL to run.
 You can download it from https://www.postgresql.org/download/